turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 ```

 But what about media queries?
-There are a lot of [different approaches](http://thesassway.com/intermediate/responsive-web-design-in-sass-using-media-queries-in-sass-32), though keeping the responsive styling in the component that it deals with is a clean approach.
-Here's a [good blog post](https://medium.com/front-end-developers/the-solution-to-media-queries-in-sass-5493ebe16844) that walks through how to handle that.
+There are a lot of [different approaches](http://thesassway.com/intermediate/responsive-web-design-in-sass-using-media-queries-in-sass-32) that you can take.
+Here's a [good blog post](https://medium.com/front-end-developers/the-solution-to-media-queries-in-sass-5493ebe16844) that walks through setting up responsive mixins for each component.

 #### Turn and Talk
 * How does `@import` work in Sass?
 How is it different from the `@import` at-rule used in CSS?